ret2pop/crypto-web/README.md

-# BTCWeb
+# cryptoweb
-This is a webservice that displays historical timeseries data for Bitcoin.
+This is a webservice that displays historical timeseries data for cryptocurrencies.
 I've made this in order to practice docker and k8 skills.
 ## Install
 Run `pip install -r requirements.txt` to fetch the dependencies.